 In the spring semester of 2015, a new assessment measure for SOC 103 is being introduced.
 This change is occurring due to a restructuring of the course and an update to the course outcomes.
-The assessment will consist of factual, theoretical, and applied questions and will be administered in May 2015.
+The assessment will consist of factual, theoretical, and applied questions and will be administered May 2015.
 The assessment constitutes 10% of the overall grade in the course.
-Results will be analyzed and compared to data in the fall of 2015.
+Results will be analyzed to address areas of strength and weakness.